 The Flight Home:

-If you have a long flight home with a young child who has little to no experience on a plane, the hours spent in the air can feel daunting.
+If you have a long flight home with a young child who has little to no experience on an airplane, the hours spent in the air can feel daunting.
 Check with your carrier to see if it is possible to request a seat near the front of your cabin.
-These forward seats often provide a bit more floorspace allowing your child more room to play or curl up with a blanket and a book!
+These forward seats often provide a bit more floor space allowing your child more room to play or curl up with a blanket and a book.

 The First Weeks Home: